 - HERE Indoor Positioning supports both private and public data.
 You can have a private venue mapped through HERE Private Venues or your own custom indoor map, with the indoor location information only available for your applications.
 In contrast, indoor location information for public venues is available for all HERE SDK users with an appropriate license.

 - Global positioning coverage and data hosting infrastructure for optimal availability, reliability, and user experience.

 Of numerous features provided by HERE, my android app only required HERE’s positioning SDK and HERE GPS tracking API.
 So this article solely focuses on these two features.
-However, HERE have numerous other features like street maps, navigation, routing, geocoder, places etc which you can definitely have a look at.
+However, HERE has numerous other features like street maps, navigation, routing, geocoder, places, etc., which you can look at.

 1. Getting location from Here’s positioning SDK